 Things to do in Port Said

 Port Said is a famous city in Egypt.
-It is full of a lot of attractions and places to visit, where many tourists come from all over the world to see the beauty of this city and also Egyptians love visiting it and spending a great time in Port Said.
+It is full of attractions and places to visit, and many tourists come worldwide to see its beauty.
+Egyptians also love visiting it and spending a great time in Port Said.

 1. Suez Canal Authority Building

-This is one of the most important buildings in Port Said, it was the first building to be established by Khedive Ismail on the shore of the canal.
-The Suez Canal Authority Building was built for receiving the Khedive’s guests, the kings and heads of state of the world who visited Egypt during his reign, and the guests of the Suez Canal’s inauguration ceremony.
+This is one of the most important buildings in Port Said.
+It was the first building established by Khedive Ismail on the canal’s shore.
+The Suez Canal Authority Building was built to receive the Khedive’s guests, the kings and heads of state of the world who visited Egypt during his reign, and the guests of the Suez Canal’s inauguration ceremony.

 2. Port Said Lighthouse

-Port Said Lighthouse is one of the most important and famous attractions in the city.
-It is also considered a unique model for the development of 19th-century architecture in Port Said and it was built during the reign of Khedive Ismail in 1869 by the French engineer François Connier and its height is 56 meters.
-It was constructed in Al-Sharq Neighborhood in order to guide the ships passing through the Suez Canal.
-This was the first lighthouse to be built with reinforced concrete, and it was the first time that this technology was used for this type of work in the world.
+Port Said Lighthouse is one of the city’s most essential and famous attractions.
+It is also considered a unique model for developing 19th-century architecture in Port Said.
+It was built during the reign of Khedive Ismail in 1869 by the French engineer François Connier, and its height is 56 meters.
+It was constructed in the Al-Sharq Neighborhood to guide the ships passing through the Suez Canal.
+This was the first lighthouse to be built with reinforced concrete, and this technology was used for this type of work for the first time.

-In 1997, due to the expansions of the governorate and the rise of residential towers around this unique building from every direction the lighthouse was closed and it was replaced by another lighthouse west of the city.
-Port Said Lighthouse stands as an important historical and archaeological building that constitutes a prominent landmark.
+In 1997, due to the expansion of the governorate and the rise of residential towers around this unique building from every direction, the lighthouse was closed and replaced by another lighthouse west of the city.
+Port Said Lighthouse is a prominent landmark and an important historical and archaeological building.

 3. De Lesseps Statue Base

-It is one of the famous attractions in the city of Port Said, it is known for its marvelous design.
-The Statue of De Lesseps was a memorial to Ferdinand De Lesseps, the founder of the idea of the Suez Canal project.
-The statue was erected at the northern entrance to the Suez Canal in Port Said on November 17, 1899, which coincided with the 30th anniversary of the opening of the Suez Canal for international navigation.
+It is one of the famous attractions in Port Said, known for its marvellous design.
+The Statue of De Lesseps was a memorial to Ferdinand De Lesseps, the founder of the Suez Canal project.
+The statue was erected at the northern entrance to the Suez Canal in Port Said on 17 November 1899, which coincided with the 30th anniversary of the canal’s opening for international navigation.

-The statue was designed by the French artist Emmanuel Frimim and made of bronze and iron and painted in green bronze.
-The statue is hollow from the inside and weighs about 17 tons and has a height of 7.5 meters on the metal base.
-Ferdinand De Lesseps came up with the idea of digging the Suez Canal, and his statue remained in its place at the entrance to the Suez Canal until the late leader Gamal Abdel Nasser decided to nationalize the canal, and when the tripartite aggression against Egypt in 1956 took place, the popular resistance removed the statue, but the base of the statue with the plaque is still in place.
+The French artist Emmanuel Frimim designed the statue, which was made of bronze and iron, and painted it green.
+The statue is hollow from the inside, weighs about 17 tons, and has a height of 7.5 meters on the metal base.
+Ferdinand De Lesseps came up with the idea of digging the Suez Canal.
+His statue remained at the Suez Canal entrance until the late leader Gamal Abdel Nasser decided to nationalize the canal.
+When the tripartite aggression against Egypt in 1956 took place, the popular resistance removed the statue, but the base of the statue with the plaque was still in place.

 4. Military Museum

-The Port Said Military Museum was established in 1964 to commemorate the tripartite aggression against Port Said in 1956, and it was inaugurated in memory of the Port Said National Day celebrations on December 23, 1964.
-The museum was built on an area of 7000 square meters consisting of a museum garden dedicated to the open museum display and overlooked by the main building of the museum, which includes several exhibition halls.
+The Port Said Military Museum was established in 1964 to commemorate the tripartite aggression against Port Said in 1956.
+It was inaugurated on 23 December 1964 in memory of the Port Said National Day celebrations.
+The museum, which covers an area of 7000 square meters, includes a museum garden dedicated to the open museum display and is overlooked by the main building, which includes several exhibition halls.

-You’ll find interesting artefacts from throughout Egypt’s history.
+You’ll find exciting artefacts from throughout Egypt’s history.

-The museum is divided into several sections and halls which are outdoor exhibition areas, permanent exhibition halls, main lobby, Suez Canal Hall, the 1956 War Hall, and the October 1973 Hall.
-All these halls tell the epic tales of the steadfastness and valor of the people of Port Said in confronting the aggressors and invaders in 1956 and during the October War in 1973.
+The museum is divided into several sections and halls: outdoor exhibition areas, permanent exhibition halls, the main lobby, Suez Canal Hall, the 1956 War Hall, and the October 1973 Hall.
+All these halls tell epic tales of the steadfastness and courage of the people of Port Said in confronting the aggressors and invaders in 1956 and during the October War in 1973.

 5. Abdul Rahman Lotfy Mosque

 The mosque is one of the oldest in Port Said.
 Its design is inspired by Andalusian heritage and was opened by King Farouk and reopened by President Gamal Abdel Nasser in 1954.
-It was built by Abdel Rahman Pasha Lotfi with the approval of Sherine Pasha, who was Port Said Governor at the time and that made it the only mosque that overlooks the port and the ships passing between the two banks of the Suez Canal.
+Abdel Rahman Pasha Lotfi built it with the approval of Sherine Pasha, who was Port Said Governor at the time, and that made it the only mosque that overlooked the port and the ships passing between the two banks of the Suez Canal.

 6. Saint Eugenie’s Church

 Saint Eugene’s Church was founded in 1863 and opened in 1890.
-It is one of the largest churches in Port Said and it contains a series of Islamic and Coptic monuments.
-The church also includes original antique paintings signed by painters that are more than a hundred years old and rare statues dating back to the 19th century.
-Eugenie grew up in the year 245 AD in the city of Alexandria and she sacrificed her beauty and all her wealth, where she had her head cut off with a sword because she refused to worship idols.
+It is one of the largest churches in Port Said, and it contains a series of Islamic and Coptic monuments.
+The church also includes original antique paintings signed by painters over a hundred years old and rare statues dating back to the 19th century.
+Eugenie grew up in the year 245 AD in the city of Alexandria, and she sacrificed her beauty and all her wealth; where she had her head cut off with a sword because she refused to worship idols.

-The church was built in the European style, which combines elements of the neoclassical style and the neo-Renaissance style.
-The church was divided by a group of columns into three vertical corridors according to what the altar area is called the middle portico, the most spacious, and it is called the great portico, at the end of which there is the main apse.
+The church was built in the European style, combining elements of the neoclassical and neo-Renaissance styles.
+The church was divided by a group of columns into three vertical corridors according to what the altar area is called the middle portico, the most spacious, and the grand portico, at the end of which there is the central apse.

 7. Port Said National Museum

-The National Museum is located on an area of 13,000 square meters, it was built in 1963 but construction halted for 13 years during the period from 1967 to 1980 because of the 1967 war.
-The museum was reconstructed and opened on the governorate’s National Day celebrations in December 1986 and it includes about 9,000 artifacts from all eras distributed over 3 halls, starting from the Pharaonic era, passing through the Greek and Roman eras, the Coptic and Islamic eras, and ending with the modern era.
+The National Museum is located in an area of 13,000 square meters.
+It was built in 1963, but construction halted for 13 years from 1967 to 1980 because of the 1967 war.
+The museum was reconstructed and opened during the governorate’s National Day celebrations in December 1986.
+It includes about 9,000 artefacts from all eras distributed over 3 halls, starting from the Pharaonic era, passing through the Greek and Roman eras, the Coptic and Islamic eras, and ending with the modern era.

 8. Abbasid Mosque

-The Abbasid Mosque is one of the oldest and most famous mosques built in Port Said in Egypt.
-It was built in 1904 and was during the reign of Egypt’s Khedive Abbas Helmy II and that’s why the mosque was named after him.
-The Abbasid Mosque represents a distinct historical architectural era, it was built among 102 mosques of this style in various Egyptian cities.
-The area of the mosque is 766 square meters and it still retains most of its architectural and decorative elements.
+The Abbasid Mosque is one of the oldest and most famous mosques built in Port Said, Egypt.
+It was built in 1904 during the reign of Egypt’s Khedive Abbas Helmy II, and that’s why the mosque was named after him.
+The Abbasid Mosque represents a distinct historical architectural era; it was built among 102 mosques of this style in various Egyptian cities.
+The mosque’s area is 766 square meters, retaining its architectural and decorative elements.

 9. Victory Museum

-A museum of fine arts, it is located on 23 July Street, below the Obelisk of the Martyrs which is a memorial erected in memory of the martyrs of Port Said.
-Former President Gamal Abdel Nasser opened it on Victory Day on December 23, 1959.
-The museum was closed for many years due to the war that took place in 1973, but it was reopened again on 25 December 1995 and with a new name; the Victory Museum of Modern Art.
+A museum of fine arts is located on 23 July Street, below the Obelisk of the Martyrs, and a memorial has been erected in memory of the martyrs of Port Said.
+Former President Gamal Abdel Nasser opened it on Victory Day, 23 December 1959.
+The museum was closed for many years due to the war in 1973, but it was reopened on 25 December 1995 with a new name: the Victory Museum of Modern Art.

 10. Al Tawfiqi Mosque

-The mosque was built in 1860, as the Suez Canal Company wanted to build a mosque for Egyptian workers.
-In 1869, the mosque was rebuilt again from wood, which did not last long because of the wastewater, and when Khedive Tawfiq visit the city in 1881, he gave orders to rebuild the mosque in its current location with a school attached, and the mosque was reopened on December 7, 1882.
+The mosque was built in 1860 when the Suez Canal Company wanted to build a mosque for Egyptian workers.
+In 1869, it was rebuilt again from wood, but this did not last long because of the wastewater.
+When Khedive Tawfiq visited the city in 1881, he ordered the mosque to be rebuilt in its current location with a school attached, and it was reopened on 7 December 1882.

 11. Commonwealth Cemeteries